How do I create spelling lists?

 Spelling lists are available for all non-language subject areas, such as English, Science and Maths.

 The Education Perfect Content Team has already developed a number of spelling lists for you to use, but you can also make your own for automatic, self-marking spelling tests to complete in-class or at home.
 They are also valuable as a resource for other subject areas to improve students' spelling of domain-specific vocabulary, for example Science terminology.

 Open the Content Library from your Control Panel.

 Ensure your Content Library is in Edit mode, and switch the displayed subject to any non-language subject.

-Open the folder you would like to add the spelling list to, click Create an Activity and choose Spelling List.
-You can also right-click on the centre panel and choose Spelling List from the menu.
+Open the folder you would like to add the spelling list to and click on the Spelling List tile within the taskbar.

 Give your list a name by editing the title, then add words by typing the spelling word on the left and a sentence containing the word on the right.
 Continue to add as many words and sentences as you would like by clicking Add another spelling word, then click Save.